omnigres/rfc/rfc-0001/README.md

 The above schema works if we never need to migrate a (production) system with data in place.
 However, this expectation is neither realistic nor practical.

-When we are ready to capture a version of the schema (including the very first one), we should start migration identification so we can easily refer to them in the future.
+When we are ready to capture a revision of the schema (including the very first one), we should start revision identification so we can easily refer to them in the future.

 Let's use UUID v7 (time-ordered) identifiers.
 They fit UUID format, they are sorted and convey the (non-strict) notion of time.

-Now, in order for migrations to be properly ordered, without relying on time, let's propose that every migration can refer to zero or more parent migrations.
-There could be only one migration with zero parents (the very first one) and we should always make migrations converge to a linear ending by having one "interim" final migration so we don't have much divergence.
+Now, in order for revisions to be properly ordered, without relying on time, let's propose that every revision can refer to zero or more parent revisions.
+There could be only one revision with zero parents (the very first one) and we should always make revisions converge to a linear ending by having one "interim" final revision so we don't have much divergence.
 We'll cover that later.

-For better comprehension, let's visualize such migrations as directories in sub "migrations" directory, named after their ID:
+For better comprehension, let's visualize such revisions as directories "revisions" directory, named after their ID:

 ```
 0194f2ae-5a6f-762a-8ec4-d06d609f14fc/
 ```

-Since we need to store parent references, let's say every migration will have some kind of metadata files:
+Since we need to store parent references, let's say every revision will have some kind of metadata files:

 ```